meeting-room-reservation-group/meeting-room-reservation-group/about.md

 ### Business Requirements

 The business requirements will be written down in the form of [Specification by Example](https://en.wikipedia.org/wiki/Specification_by_example) use-cases.
+These will be written in [Cucumber](https://cucumber.io/) [Gherkin](https://cucumber.io/docs/reference) format.
+Everyone should be able to read them.

 ### Architecture